If you are using our Starter plan, please refer to our Getting Started Guide for Starter Plan.

 Set and merge paired reads

-To pair reads, select a fastq file or multiple fastq files, click Pre-processing and click Set & merge paired read in the dropdown.
+To pair reads, select a fastq file or multiple fastq files, click Pre-processing > Set & Merge Paired Reads in the dropdown.

 To pair corresponding reads, select the appropriate settings for the data and click Run.
 In this example, the data are paired and merged.

-You can find out more about the Set and merge paired reads operation in the following Knowledge Base articles Set paired reads and Merge paired reads.
+You can find out more about the Set & Merge Paired Reads operation in the following Knowledge Base articles: Set paired reads and Merge paired reads.

 Once the appropriate settings have been selected, click Run to start the analysis.
-You can find out more about the options available here or by clicking the Help button on the bottom right corner of the Antibody annotator popup.
+You can find out more about the options available on our main page NGS Antibody Annotator.

-The Antibody annotator will output a result document with the words Annotated & Clustered appended to the end of your input file name.
+The NGS Antibody Annotator will output a result document in the same folder (unless otherwise specified) with the words Annotated & Clustered appended to the end of your input file name.
+To learn more, jump to the Visualizing results section.

-There is a step-by-step NGS analysis example here.
+There is a step-by-step NGS analysis example: NGS Tutorial 1.
+Sequence Analysis.

 Running a Sanger Analysis with the Antibody Annotator